An Empirical Study of Kotlin-Java Cross-Dependency Issues and Their Detection: Study Design

 \subsection{Subjects}

 The objective of our study is to investigate the interactions between Kotlin and Java code within real-world projects, and we need to mine open source projects with both Kotlin and Java code.
-To achieve this, we first applied GitHub API to search repositories with Kotlin code through the GitHub link\footnote{\url{https://github.com/search?q=language\%3AKotlin+\&type=repositories}}.
+To achieve this, we first applied GitHub API to search repositories with Kotlin code through \href{https://github.com/search?q=language\%3AKotlin+\&type=repositories}{the GitHub link}.
 We further filtered those Kotlin repositories according to the following criteria:

-\begin{itemize} \item [1)]The repository must contain Java code alongside Kotlin, with Java code constituting more than 3\% of the total code; \item [2)]The repository should have a star count of no less than 20; \item [3)]The repository must have been updated within the last 48 hours relative to our data collection time, which is 12:00 PM on Jan 15, 2024. \end{itemize}
+\begin{itemize} \item [1)]The repository must contain Java code alongside Kotlin, with Java code constituting more than 3\% of the total code; \item [2)]The repository should have a star count of no less than 20; \item [3)]The repository must have been updated within the last 48 hours relative to our data collection time, which is 12:00 PM on March 15, 2025. \end{itemize}

 Since GitHub does not support searching repositories by multiple languages, we clicked and manually inspected each repository to assess the ratio of programming languages and to fulfill Criterion 1).
 We established a minimum threshold of 3\% for Java code to ensure its active participation in the projects' functionalities, not just some random Java code.
 Therefore, we chose a 3\% threshold for Java code, rather than 1\% or 2\%.
 Criteria 2) and 3) focus on selecting repositories that are actively maintained, which are essential for identifying relevant challenges.
-By applying these criteria, we identified 23 projects, and their demographic information is presented in Table~\ref{tbl:subjects}.
+By applying these criteria, we stopped the filtering once we had retrieved repositories from different domains.
+We identified \projCount{} projects, and their demographic information is presented in Table~\ref{tbl:subjects-new}.